Putting on a Conference: An Interview with the IADMS Program Committee Chair Alexander McKinven

 1) How do you go about producing a conference that is both educational and appealing?

-As a multi-profession organisation, it is so important that the conference is relevant to all members.
+As a multi-profession organization, it is so important that the conference is relevant to all members.
 We are relatively guided by the abstracts submitted each year but do balance this with clinical symposia choices.

 The program committee has continued to develop our selection process to ensure the highest quality of presenters are selected for conference and want to ensure that the association is at the forefront of dance medicine and dance science development.